-Assesses the City's revenues and cost of service, including operations and capital investments required to serve the anticipated level of growth.
+Task 3 was requested by City Council to assess the City's revenues and cost of service, including operations and capital investments required to serve the anticipated level of growth.
 Key questions to be answered in this analysis include:

 - What revenues can the City expect associated with the proposed redevelopment of the area? - What will it cost the City and its partners to most efficiently serve this area with infrastructure and municipal services? - How would changes in the magnitude, location, and mix of residential and commercial uses affect net fiscal impacts and non-fiscal policy goals? - What is the relationship between levels of growth among the alternatives and the types and amounts of public benefits provided?